PolyhedralConvex/polycon/src/python/README.md

 `PolyCon.value` and `PolyCon.value_and_gradient` permits for a given point or set of point to get respectively the value and a tuple with the value and the gradient.

+To retrieve the coefficients of the affine functions and the boundaries, one can use `PolyCon.as_fb_arrays` and `PolyCon.as_fbdo_arrays` (see the inline documentations).

 ## Common mathematical operations